o3de/o3de.org/content/docs/user-guide/features/platforms/linux/build-lumberyard-executable.md

    BuildMultiplayerSample_Paks_PC_dedicated.bat
    ```

 1. Bundle the packaged assets together into a tape archive \(`.tar`\) file for distribution to a Linux host\.
-This requires Python, which is distributed with Lumberyard:
+This requires Python, which is distributed with O3DE:

    ```
    Tools\Python\version\windows\python.exe Tools\LmbrSetup\Linux\archiver.py